-A black birdwatcher asked a white woman to leash her dog in Central Park.
-She called the police instead.
+White woman ‘terminated’ from job after calling police on black birdwatcher who asked her to leash her dog, company says

 Christian Cooper — who is not related to Amy — had gotten up early on Memorial Day to head to the Ramble, a heavily wooded section of Central Park designed to resemble a wild garden.
 With its rocky outcrops and thick canopy, the area makes for an especially inviting stopover for birds on their northward migration, he said.

-An avid birder since childhood, Cooper had been making daily trips in recent weeks to peek at the wildfowl stopping by for some refuge from the urban sprawl.
+An avid birder since childhood, Cooper had been making daily trips this spring to peek at the wildfowl seeking some refuge from the urban sprawl.
 In recent weeks, scarlet tanagers, ovenbirds, and the especially elusive mourning warblers had all sought out the avian oasis.

-The novel coronavirus shut down the city this spring along with its busy dog runs.
-Authorities wanted ensure their humans were staying six feet apart, and the Ramble — already an occasional target for loose puppies — became a canine playground.
+The novel coronavirus shut down New York’s busy dog runs in April.
+Authorities wanted to ensure pets’ humans were staying six feet apart, and the Ramble — already an occasional target for loose hounds — became a canine playground.

-On a nearly daily basis, he had seen unleashed pooches digging up the soil, ruining the delicate habitat and disturbing the birds.
-He had often asked unaware owners to restrain their pets, sometimes on camera, he said, and he carried around some dog treats for this very purpose.
+On a nearly daily basis, Cooper had seen unleashed pooches digging up the soil, ruining the delicate habitat and disturbing the birds, he said.
+He had often asked unaware owners to restrain their pets, sometimes on camera.
 Monday morning was no different.

-Around 7:30 a.m., he spotted rowdy, 2-year-old Henry grazing through the brush, as his human, an investment banker in yoga pants and a face mask, was standing right by a sign saying all dogs must be leashed.
+Around 7:30 a.m., he spotted rowdy, 2-year-old Henry grazing through the brush, as his owner, an investment manager in leggings and a face mask, was standing right by a sign saying all dogs must be leashed.

-When Christian Cooper asked her to follow the rules, she refused.
+When Christian Cooper asked Amy Cooper to follow the rules, she refused.
 He keeps dog treats on hand for noncompliant pet owners, he said, and tried to toss one to the dog.

 As he started recording, she threatened to call the police.

-At that point, he told The Post, he had only one option.
+At that point, he told The Post, he had no choice but to keep filming.
 “I can be racially intimidated and kowtow to her,” he said, but “I’m not going to participate in my own dehumanization."

 Central Park this morning: This woman's dog is tearing through the plantings in the Ramble.
 ME: Ma'am, dogs in the...Posted by Christian Cooper on Monday, May 25, 2020